Swallow Barn at Higher Hendham

 The cottage is reverse level with a stunning open plan living area on the first floor with a lounge area with two sofas (one a sofa bed), dining table for four, and a smart and very well equipped kitchen with an excellent range of appliances - dishwasher, washing machine and dryer, electric hob and fan oven, microwave and fridge.

-The main bedroom has a comfortable kingsize bed and the second smaller bedroom has bunk beds which are perfect for children.
+The main bedroom has a comfortable double bed and the second smaller bedroom has bunk beds which are perfect for children.
 There is also a sofa bed in the living room which could be used for additional guests.
-We can provide a travel cot, high chair and stair gate for families with young children.
+We can provide a Mothercare Ashton cot, high chair and pushchair, and stair gate for families with young children.
 Both bedrooms have good quality duvets, cotton bed linen and towels, a wardrobe and drawers for clothes.
 The family bathroom has a combined bath and shower

 Please also look at our other cottages listed on holidaylettings: